shauryashaurya/ML_Intro/readme.md

 # Topics covered
 Here are all the bits we will cover:
-- Decision Trees - CART ?
-- Decision Trees - ID3, C4.5 and C5
+- Decision Trees - CART, ID3, C4.5 and C5 (ready)
-- Regression - Linear Regression
+- Regression - Linear Regression (ready)
-- Regression - Logistic Regression
+- Regression - Logistic Regression (WIP)
-- The Confusion Matrix
+- The Confusion Matrix (ready)
-- Clustering - K-Means and K-Medians
+- Clustering - K-Means and K-Medians (WIP)
-- Dimensionality Reduction - PCA
+- Dimensionality Reduction - PCA (WIP)
-- Dimensionality Reduction - LDA
+- Dimensionality Reduction - LDA (WIP)
 - *more to follow as we develop this further*

 # Mechanics